Roshan17/Snake-Game/README.md

 # Snake-Game
-C and OpenGL Glut implementation of snake game
+OpenGL-Glut implementation of the snake game.